jacobstr/matura/README.md

 ## Installation

-You may need to update your composer.json file with `"minimum-stability" : "dev"`.
+1. You may need to update your composer.json file with `"minimum-stability" : "dev"`.
+2. `composer require jacobstr/matura`.

 ## Example